Press release

-Using press release material can benefit media corporations because they help decrease costs and improve the amount of material a media firm can output in a certain amount of time.
+Using press releases can benefit media corporations because they can contribute to reducing costs and improve the amount of material a media firm can output in a certain amount of time.
 Due to the material being pre-packaged, press releases save journalists time, not only in writing a story, but also the time and money it would have taken to capture the news firsthand.

-Although using a press release can thus save a news outlet time and money, it constrains the format and style of its content.
-In addition, press releases are favorable towards the organization that commissioned them, framing the topic according to its preferred criteria.
-In the digital age, consumers want to get their information instantly, bringing about pressure on the news media to output as much material as possible.
+Although using a press release can save a news outlet time and money, it constrains the format and style of its content.
+In addition, press releases can be favorable towards the organization that commissioned or issued them, framing the topic according to its preferred criteria.
+In the digital age, consumers generally want to receive information instantly, bringing about pressure on the news media to output information fast with less time for editing and fact-checking.
 This may cause news media companies to heavily rely on press releases to create stories.

 Elements

 Any information deliberately sent to a reporter or media source is considered a press release.
 This information is released by the act of being sent to the media.
 Public relations professionals often follow a standard professional format for press releases.
 Additional communication methods that journalists employ include pitch letters and media advisories.
 Generally, a press release body consists of four to five paragraphs with a word limit ranging from 400 to 500.
-Press release length can range from 300 to 800 words.
+However, press release length varies and can range from 300 to 800 words.